 The animals are in unique exhibits and the boys were thrilled to get extra close and personal with the sharks.

-The beauty of the world’s largest steel arch bridge takes your breath away.
+This bridge is magnificent and the sheer size of the world’s largest steel arch bridge takes your breath away.

 There is no better place in Sydney to see the magnificence of the Harbor and Sydney than from Sydney Harbor Bridge.